Heart and Soul

 After a cardiac event such as a heart attack, angioplasty or heart surgery...

-Atherosclerosis may also occur in other areas such as the neck or legs.
+Atherosclerosis may also occur in other areas such as arteries of the neck or legs.
 Coronary artery disease may cause stable angina, or acute coronary syndrome (unstable angina, myocardial infarction/MI), otherwise known as heart attack.
-Common medications types include ACE inhibitors (e.g. ramipril), statins (e.g. atorvastatin), beta-blockers (e.g. metoprolol) ASA, prescribed for secondary prevention; that is, to reduce risk of worsening or recurrence.
-Many heart patients undergo “revascularization” procedures, to open up blood flow to heart muscle.
+Common medications types include ACE inhibitors (e.g. ramipril), statins (e.g. atorvastatin), beta-blockers (e.g. metoprolol) or ASA, prescribed for secondary prevention; that is, to reduce risk of worsening or recurrence.
+Many heart patients undergo revascularization procedures, to open up blood flow to heart muscle.
 These include angioplasty with stent insertion.
 After angioplasty, people may take medications (e.g. ticagrelor, clopidogrel) to keep stents clear.
 Patients may undergo coronary artery bypass grafting (CABG) surgery, also intended to restore blood flow to heart muscle.

-Healthy lifestyle is vital for long-term risk reduction, both before and after a coronary event.
+Healthy lifestyle habits are vital for long-term risk reduction, both before and after a coronary event.
 Risk factors increase the likelihood of developing coronary artery disease in the first place, and of worsening or recurrent heart trouble.
 Most adults in Canada have at least one risk factor.
 Some risk factors cannot be changed, like family history (genetics) and increasing age.
 Fortunately many risk factors can be controlled or even eliminated, including lack of physical activity and exercise, high blood pressure (hypertension), diabetes, smoking, excessive alcohol consumption, high cholesterol, or overweight.
 Psychological health affects both the risk of coronary artery disease, and recovery from cardiac events such as heart attacks.

 A cardiac event can be stressful and frightening for many, perhaps most patients, as well as for spouses and family members.
 Naturally, heart attacks, angioplasties or heart surgeries may often followed by disbelief, fear, anger, sadness, loss of self-confidence or sleep disturbance.
 These are normal, up to a point.